Statement of Principles

 Whether it is getting to work, school, the grocery store, church, the doctor, relatives, or simply living a fulfilling life, we need affordable and accessible public transportation.
 However, only through grassroots rider organizing will our voices be heard and the transit crisis in America be reversed.

-That is why Americans for Transit is working to build a strong national movement of organized transit riders and coalition partners.
+Americans for Transit is working to build a strong national movement of organized transit riders and coalition partners.

 Sigute "Siggy" Melius, Executive Director